 About Me

-I am a fourth year Computer Science PhD student in the Analysis of Computer Systems Group at NYU Courant, advised by Thomas Wies.
+I am a fifth year Computer Science PhD student in the Analysis of Computer Systems Group at NYU Courant, advised by Thomas Wies.
+I also work closely with Kedar Namjoshi.

 My research interests include formal methods and verification, automated reasoning, and programming languages.
 I'm especially excited by formal methods applied to distributed systems.
-My current work focuses on correctness for live updates to distributed systems.
-I'm also working on a language for constructing verifiable smart contracts, which I began at Nokia Bell Labs.
-I am immensely fortunate to collaborate with Kedar Namjoshi for both of these projects.
+My thesis work focuses on building formal foundations and consistent algorithms for live updates to distributed systems.

 I received a B.A. in Mathematics from Macaulay Honors College at Queens College.